 Healthcare insurance and more

 Before you travel to the Netherlands, make sure that you are properly insured against risks.
 A healthcare insurance is one of the conditions you will have to meet to receive your residence permit.
+There are different options depending on the reason of your stay.

 EU Health Insurance Card